neursh/MCCL-client/README.md

 > Cloudflare R2 have a free limit of 10 GB.
 >
 > Try not to go over it.
 Use [MCA Selector](https://github.com/Querz/mcaselector) to clear unused chunks to reduce world size.
+>
+> Smaller world size also makes updates and server uploads faster.

 ## Setup
 After you've finished setup your [MCCL Workers](https://github.com/neursh/MCCL-workers), it's time to setup the client for it!